david-a-wheeler/spdx-tutorial/README.md

 In particular, the specification officially considers many tags mandatory, but I personally would interpret them only as "mandatory" if you are trying to exchange SPDX files that are isolated from their packages.

-If you are a package developer releasing software, I suggest starting with at least these two lines, and put them in a file named
+If you are a package developer releasing software, I suggest starting with at least these two lines.
-TODO: ???
-WHAT IS A SUGGESTED FILENAME?
+Conventionally these are in a file named for the project with the extension ".spdx".

 ## SPDX license expressions in asource code files